Data Protection

 10 min read

 The DPDP Act, 2023 and DPDP Rules, 2025 form a web of role-based duties, conditional obligations, and exceptions.
 This article breaks them into structured compliance tables—which obligations apply to which roles, which duties activate above thresholds, and how the consent lifecycle flows from notice to erasure.
-Scroll down for the comparison matrices.

 Why DPDP Compliance Is Not Static